timplourde/js-components/README.md

 As a user, I need any "troublesome" investments to be highlighed in the Portfolio Editor whenver the Portfolio Profile detects a "bad" portfolio so I can identify which ones need my attention.

-So now we need two-way communication between our compoments.
+So now we need two-way communication between our components.
 Let's see how we can achieve that while remaining decoupled.

 ## Example 2: Chicken and Egg